contagon/handbook/handbook/25-temple-and-family-history-work.md

 All ward and stake temple trips should be scheduled with the temple.
 See [temples.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/temples) for each temple’s contact information.

-## 25.2 Organizing Temple and Family History Work in the Ward
+## 25.2 Ward Leaders

-Ward leaders have the following responsibilities for temple and family history work in the ward:

-* Help individual members prepare to make covenants with God by receiving temple ordinances (see [27.1](27-temple-ordinances-for-the-living.md#271-receiving-temple-ordinances)).
-* Encourage members to worship in the house of the Lord as often as their circumstances allow.
-* Encourage individuals and families to learn the doctrine and blessings of temple and family history work.
-* Ensure that the doctrine and blessings of temple and family history work are taught regularly during Church meetings.
-This work unites families for eternity.
-* Encourage members to learn about their ancestors and perform temple ordinances on their behalf.
-* Support parents in helping their children participate in temple and family history work.
-* Encourage all youth and adult members, including new members, to have a current temple recommend.

-See [chapter 26](26-temple-recommends.md) for information about temple recommends.

 ### 25.2.1 Bishopric

-The bishopric coordinates with the elders quorum and Relief Society presidencies as they lead the ward’s temple and family history efforts.
+The bishopric coordinates with the elders quorum and Relief Society presidencies as they lead the ward’s temple and family history efforts, which help unite families for eternity.
 These leaders counsel together regularly.

-The bishopric also has the following additional responsibilities for temple and family history work:
+The bishopric also has the following additional responsibilities:

-* Coordinate with the elders quorum and Relief Society presidencies as they lead the ward’s temple and family history work (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).
-* Ensure that temple and family history work is coordinated in ward council and ward youth council meetings.
 * Review and approve the ward temple and family history plan (see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan)).
+* Ensure that the ward’s temple and family history efforts are coordinated in ward council and ward youth council meetings.
 * Oversee the organization of temple preparation courses (see [25.2.8](25-temple-and-family-history-work.md#2528-temple-preparation-course)).
 * Issue temple recommends (see [chapter 26](26-temple-recommends.md)).